getampt/docs/websockets.md

 description: Built-in WebSockets interface to manage real-time communications between your app and client browsers.
 ---

 Ampt provides a simple interface to interact with WebSocket connections to your app.
+Your app's websocket is available at it's url, but using the `wss://` protocol instead of `https://`.

 Interact with WebSockets using the "ws" interface of the `@ampt/sdk`.

-!!! note
-As of now, websockets are only available via the `/_ws` route of your app's url.
-This is planned to be improved in the future to where the suffix will not be required.
-!!!

 ## Listening for Events